 In recognition of our efforts to advance corporate social responsibility and sustainability throughout 2022, "Newsweek" included us in its America's Most Responsible Companies 2023 list.
 Compiled in partnership with Statista, the ranking assesses 2,000 eligible U.S.-based organizations on more than 30 KPIs for performance in environment, social and corporate governance and evaluates public perception of the companies via independent survey.
 In this review, we scored within the top 15% in the corporate governance category, reflecting high marks for disclosure and transparency.
+This includes meeting compliance section 03

 This includes meeting compliance and anti-corruption guidelines and demonstrating active participation in the UN Global Compact, in addition to economic performance, which includes stability and innovation capacity.